 Long-term services and supports (LTSS) are the personal care assistance that many people need as they grow older.10 LTSS includes assistance with self-care tasks, like bathing and dressing, and with daily living tasks, like cooking or managing medication.
 This work is provided by both paid and unpaid caregivers.
 Older adults who need assistance with activities of daily living may receive help from family members, friends, paid helpers, community organizations, or government programs.
 The two main models of LTSS are home and community-based services (HCBS) and institutional care such as provided in nursing homes.11 HCBS include assistance at home and in other community settings such as an assisted living facility or adult day program.12

 Home- and Community-Based Services

-The Program of All-Inclusive Care for the Elderly (PACE) model, also offered by Indiana Medicaid, serves individuals ages 55 or older certified by the state to need nursing home care, able to live safely in the community with supports, and live in a PACE service area.
-PACE is responsible for delivering all needed medical and supportive services and coordinating the enrollee’s care under Medicare and Medicaid to help them maintain their independence in their home as long as possible.
+The Program of All-Inclusive Care for the Elderly (PACE) model, also offered by Indiana Medicaid, serves individuals ages 55 or older who are certified by the state to need nursing home care, able to live safely in the community with supports, and live in a PACE service area.
+PACE is responsible for delivering all medical and supportive services and coordinating the enrollee’s care under Medicare and Medicaid to help them maintain independence in their home as long as possible.
 Central Indiana has one PACE program serving residents of Johnson County and parts of Marion County.